Air as a Medium: How Weather Changes Signal Paths

 It repeats different judgments.

-Whether to pass,
+Whether to pass.

-or to scatter.
+Whether to scatter.

 The result accumulates.